This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-Article 42 of the new law provides that any violation of the law is subject to a five-year prescription, which starts on the date when the violation was committed.
+Article 42 of the new law of May 2016 provides that any violation of the law is subject to a five-year prescription, which starts on the date when the violation was committed.
 In cases of continuous violations or repeated violations, it starts on the date when the offence ceased.

-The new provision resolves a controversial issue in cases of violation of articles 1 and 2 of the Antitrust Law (equivalent to articles 101 and 102 TFEU).
-Prior to the new provision, the HCC did not accept the concept of prescription or the application of the provision of article 23 section 2a of Regulation 1/2003.
+The new provision resolves a controversial issue in respect of violation of articles 1 and 2 of the Antitrust Law (equivalent to articles 101 and 102 TFEU).
+Prior to the new provision, the HCC did not accept the concept of prescription or the application of the provision of article 23, section 2a of EU Regulation 1/2003.
 On the contrary, it was argued that many generally accepted principles that are applicable in administrative law require the Administration to act in a timely manner (ie, within a reasonable time frame and not at any time).
-In addition, the rule of uniform application and the interpretation of European and national law cannot be disregarded to this direction.
+In addition, the rule of uniform application and the interpretation of European and national law cannot be disregarded.

-Contrary to EU Regulation 1/2003, which clearly refers only to violation of articles 101 and 102 TFEU, the above provision, speaking for ‘any violations of the law’, appears to also cover infringements of merger control Greek provisions.
-Such a provision on the limitation period is absent from the respective EU Regulation 139/2004, but indirectly found in Regulation 2988/74 (article 1), which remains applicable for any competition infringements other than those falling under Regulation 1/2003.
+Contrary to EU Regulation 1/2003, which clearly refers only to violation of articles 101 and 102 of the TFEU, the above provision, speaking for ‘any violations of the law’, appears also to cover infringements of Greek provisions for merger control.
+Such a provision on the limitation period is absent from EU Regulation 139/2004, but indirectly found in EU Regulation 2988/74 (article 1), which remains applicable for any competition infringements other than those falling under EU Regulation 1/2003.

 The main question is whether or not the late notification or prior implementation of a merger would be considered to be a continuous violation.
 It must be noted that issues of prescription have not been tackled by the HCC in merger cases.